Anarbor: History

 On September 20, 2014, The band announced on Twitter that they did not break up, but are "taking a bit of a break".
 A year later, the band posted on Twitter that they were working on new music.

-Throughout early 2016, the band posted on their Facebook that they were in the process of recording and mixing their new album.
+Throughout early 2016, the band posted on their Facebook that they were in the process of recording and mixing a new album.
 They announced on April 13 that they had finished the new album.
 On July 29, 2016, they released their self-titled album.
 No longer on Hopeless Records, they released their album independently.
+After the recording of the album was done, Daniel Stravers joined the band, being the new rhythm guitarist after Kitlas' departure after Burnout.
+It was also the last studio album to feature both original members: Greg Garrity (who announced his departure before the Self-Titled release) and Adam Juwig (who left the band later, in 2019).